fernandakagami/javaScript-projects/introducao-a-javaScript/README.md

-﻿# JavaScript30
+﻿# Introdução à JavaScript

+It is an Alura course.

-<a href="https://fernandakagami.github.io/javaScript-projects/introdu%C3%A7%C3%A3o-a-javaScript/" target="_blank">Link to project</a>
+<a href="https://fernandakagami.github.io/javaScript-projects/introducao-a-javaScript/" target="_blank">Link to project</a>